afontainec/chinchay-docs/docs/errorhandler/good-practices.md

 ### 400

 This is basically a "it's not my fault" code.
-Whenever an error is thrown because the client made a wierd request.
+Whenever an error is thrown because the client made a weird request.

 ### 401